Summary

 Given that space flights emit 100x more carbon dioxide than regular flights, it seems quite unlikely that Virgin Galactic is going to be ESG friendly.
 Indeed, space tourism appears to be the prime example of an extremely polluting industry that can be eliminated without any loss of welfare to humanity.
 With governments committing the Net Zero targets in the US, the UK and Europe, I expect that regulators will at some point try to curb, to heavily tax, or even to ban the emissions-heavy space tourism sector.
 This will damage Virgin Galactic's business model.

-In this section I describe the risks to my sell thesis, and describe why they are highly improbably.
+In this section I describe the risks to my sell thesis, and describe why they are highly improbable.

 First, for my sell thesis to be overturned, Virgin Galactic will need to be able to commence commercial space flights.
 They've pushed back the start of commercial space flights to Q2 next year.
 It seems to me unlikely that they will meet their latest deadline after seven years of delay: but let us assume they somehow do that.